-- 1. Potato Certification Service (PCS), Colorado State University, Fort Collins.
-A cooperative program of seed improvement and inspection carried on by Colorado State University and the Colorado Certified Potato Growers' Association, Inc. (CCPGA). - 2.
-Certified Seed means that the potatoes were inspected while growing in the field and again after being harvested and were thereafter duly certified by PCS as provided in the Rules and Regulations approved by the Board of Governors of the CSU System. - 3.
-Qualified Seed means potatoes derived from certified potatoes which have been inspected by Colorado Potato Certification Service which meet all applicable rules and regulations for certification and are eligible for planting to meet official disease control standards.
+- 1. Colorado Potato Certification Service (PCS), Colorado State University, Center, CO.
+A program of seed improvement and inspection carried out by Colorado State University in cooperation with the PCS Advisory Council. - Certified Seed means that the potatoes were inspected while growing in the field and again after being harvested and were thereafter duly certified by PCS as provided in the Rules and Regulations approved by the Board of Governors of the CSU System.
+Certified seed is eligible to be sold as certified. - 3.
+Qualified Seed means potatoes derived from certified potatoes which have been inspected by Colorado Potato Certification Service.
+Qualified seed has met all applicable rules and regulations for certification and is eligible to be recertified and must meet all official disease control standards.
 Qualified seed is not eligible for sale as certified seed and no tags or bulk certificates will be issued. - 4.
 Seed refers to the vegetatively propagated tuber used for reproduction of the potato rather than true seed that is sexually produced from the potato flowers. - 5.
-Limited Generation Seed refers to seed potatoes produced to meet the respective special requirements outlined in the Limited Generation System regulations. - 6.
-Experimental Seed refers to those seed potatoes produced to meet the respective special requirements outlined in the Experimental Seed regulations. - 7.
-Lot refers to a field, or the potatoes harvested therefrom. - 8.
-Official State Tag means the tag carrying the official seal of the Board of Governors of the CSU System., cultivar, grower and address, generation level, lot number and year of production, which must be attached to seed represented to be "Colorado Certified Seed". - 9.
-Bulk Certificate is an official document issued by PCS to verify the certified status of a specified quantity of Colorado Certified Seed potatoes which are shipped bulk. - 10.
-Waiver of Grade Inspection A statement which may be part of a sales contract or on a separate form wherein the buyer agrees to accept grade without official inspection.
-The Waiver of Grade Inspection may only be used in the event that the Federal/State Inspection Service is unable to inspect a lot sold within the Marketing Order. - 11.
-Disease tolerance Certification rules make provisions to allow the presence of certain diseases at levels sufficiently low as to preclude significant effect on seed value.
-In case of bacterial ring rot, there is zero tolerance, and the discovery of a single ring rot infected plant in the field, or tuber in the bin, brings about rejection of the lot from certification.
-Conversely, the lack of discovery of bacterial ring rot in any given seed lot does not necessarily mean the seed is free from the disease. - 12.
-U.S. Standards for Seed Potatoes is understood to be grades of potatoes as defined and issued by the U.S. Department of Agriculture. - 13.
-Inspector is a qualified person, approved by the Potato Certification Service as being capable of conducting field, cellar, grade, and post harvest test plot inspections. - 14.
-Rejected when applied to a field or lot of potatoes means that the potatoes fail to meet the standards covering Generation, Non-Generation Certified or Experimental seed potatoes, and cannot be sold as such without being guilty of violation of the Seed Certification Law. - 15.
-Withdrawn when applied to a field or lot of potatoes means that a grower has voluntarily removed this seed from certification.
-The field or lot is no longer eligible or qualifies as certified seed.
-The reason for withdrawing the field or lot will be noted on the official PCS field inspection report.
+Limited Generation Seed refers to seed potatoes produced to meet the respective special requirements outlined in the Limited Generation System requirements. - 6.
+Experimental Seed refers to those seed potatoes produced to meet the respective special requirements outlined in the Experimental Seed requirements. - 7.
+Non- Generation Certified This refers to a seed lot that has met all disease tolerances but does not meet the special requirements outlined for limited generation or experimental seed.
+PCS personnel will determine if the seed meets the criteria for "NGC" and exercise discretionary power.
+See the Non-Generational Seed Potatoes requirements section. - 8.
+Lot refers to a field of potatoes that has the same seed source(s) which is assigned an individual lot # designation or the potatoes harvested therefrom. - 9.
+Official State Tag means the tag carrying the official seal of the Board of Governors of the CSU System, cultivar, grower and address, generation level, lot number and year of production, which must be attached to seed represented to be "Colorado Certified Seed". - 10.
+Bulk Certificate is an official document issued by PCS to verify the certified status of a specified quantity of Colorado Certified Seed potatoes which are shipped bulk. - 11.
+Waiver of Grade Inspection a statement which may be part of a sales contract or on a separate form wherein the buyer agrees to accept grade without official inspection.
+The Waiver of Grade Inspection may only be used if the Federal/State Inspection Service is unable to inspect a lot sold within the Marketing Order. - 12.
+Disease Tolerance Certification rules make provisions to allow the presence of certain diseases at levels sufficiently low as to preclude significant effect on seed value.
+In case of bacterial ring rot, there is zero tolerance, and the discovery of a single ring rot infected plant in the field or tuber in the bin, brings about rejection of the lot from certification.
+Conversely, the lack of discovery of bacterial ring rot in any given seed lot does not necessarily mean the seed is free from the disease. - 13.
+U.S. Standard for Seed Potatoes is understood to be grades of potatoes as defined and issued by the U.S. Department of Agriculture. - 14.
+Inspector is a qualified person, approved by the Colorado Potato Certification Service as being capable of conducting field, cellar, grade, greenhouse, and pots-harvest test plot inspections.